Hiking in Picos de Europa: Spain's Best-Kept Secret

 What Else Can I Do in Picos de Europa?

-We've already covered the natural beauty, but beyond nature and hiking trails, Picos de Europa has much more to offer for a delightful holiday.
+We've already highlighted the natural beauty, but beyond nature and hiking trails, Picos de Europa has much more to offer for a delightful holiday.

 Gastronomy: